luxpmsoft/coding_test_luxpm/README.md

 9. Please follow the code structure within the framework I have shared with you.
 10. Create an API that returns all of the saved data from the Database.
 Describe in ReadMe regarding how to call this API.

-Once you have completed the coding test, please submit the test Github repository of your own to brian.yu@luxpmsoft.com
+Once you have completed the coding test, please submit the test Github repository of your own to Gaurav.sharma@luxpmsoft.com and vickneswary.rathar@luxpmsoft.com.

 We provide a competitive salary to our employee.
 We are a South Korea based Full Stack & AI agency.
 Please reply to this email by answering the following questions.